werpuc/IAOPeptideReader/README.md

 This is my masters thesis project at the [Faculty of Mathematics and Information Sciences](https://ww2.mini.pw.edu.pl) at the [Warsaw University of Technology](https://www.pw.edu.pl).

+Newest version of the application found on the `master` branch is deployed to [shinyapps.io](https://www.shinyapps.io/) and can be accessed via [https://tmakowski.shinyapps.io/iaoreader/](https://tmakowski.shinyapps.io/iaoreader/).

 ### Installation and Running the App
 If one wishes to install the package it can be done as shown below.
 ```